urql-graphql/urql/docs/exchanges.md

 - `debugExchange`: logs information about ongoing operations and results
 - `dedupExchange`: deduplicates ongoing operations
 - `fetchExchange`: sends operations to GraphQL HTTP endpoints and resolves results
+- `ssrExchange`: used to cache results during SSR and rehydrate them on the client-side
 - `subscriptionExchange`: used to support GraphQL subscriptions

 ## Addons